My Time In Wassaic

 And what have you been working on in particular in Wassaic?

 I've been working primarily on video.
 There’s some sort of narrative, but I’m thinking loosely about travel — travel through the spirit, traveling of the spirit, what spiritual conditions that exist in the African diaspora can afford one in terms of travel.
 Being able to escape the body as a coping mechanism during times of slavery, enslavement, to be able to tap into these other realms in order to escape what the physical body is going through.

 In Wassaic, a lot of the work was done in the body of water that runs by the mill and inside of Luther Barn.
-The structures here, the history of the walls, and the aging of the paint and the little crevices and duct spaces that are dimly lit — they lend themselves to these tales in a way.
+The structures here, the history of the walls, the aging of the paint, the little crevices and duct spaces that are dimly lit — they lend themselves to tales.
 I’ve also been collaborating with Amanda Edwards in the video work.
 As a choreographer and dancer, when we have the conversation about what it is that I'm trying to get at with the shooting, she’s thinking about how she can embody that in a way that works with the space but also with the topics and subjects that we're dealing with.

 Are collaborations like that usually a part of your process?
 Or is working with dancers and other residents to produce your own work something new?